-In this section we provide some background on the evolution of inflation and the nominal value of some key inputs during our sample period, July 2012 to September 2018.
-We first comment on the monetary policy framework and exchange rate developments and later on regulated price policies for energy inputs.
+In this section we provide some background on the evolution of inflation and the nominal value of some key inputs during our sample period, July 2012 to December 2018.
+We first comment on the monetary policy framework and exchange-rate developments, and later on regulated price policies for energy inputs.

-We divide the analysis of the monetary policy framework in three periods: the dual exchange rate regime prior to December 2015, the inflation targeting regime between March 2016 and December 2017, and the abandonment of the inflation targeting regime throughout 2018.
+We divide the analysis of the monetary policy framework in three periods: the dual exchange-rate regime prior to December 2015, the inflation-targeting regime between March 2016 and December 2017, and the abandonment of the inflation-targeting regime throughout 2018.

-During the first period the monetary policy framework was a dual exchange rate regime.
-The central bank fixed the Argentine peso price of the US dollar for transaction related to international trade as well as for some limited financial ones.
-Capital controls were binding and a shadow exchange rate market that carried a premium over the official one developed.
+During the first period, the monetary policy framework was a dual exchange-rate regime.
+The Central Bank fixed the Argentine peso price of the U.S. dollar for transactions related to international trade as well as for some limited financial ones.
+Capital controls were binding and a shadow exchange-rate market that carried a premium over the official one developed.
 We believe that this was caused by the high rate of money growth due to the monetary financing of deficits.
-Part of the monetary financing of deficits was sterilized with central bank debt that reached close to 6% of GDP in March 2016.
-The average rate of core inflation between July 2012 and December 2015 in the City of Buenos Aires was 31% (with a median of 28%).2 The official exchange rate crawled at a median rate of 17% (annualized median monthly rate of devaluation).
-Between November 2013 and March 2014 a succession of jumps in the exchange rate resulted in a cumulative increase of 32% in the exchange rate.
+Part of the monetary financing of deficits was sterilized with Central Bank debt that reached close to 6% of GDP in March 2016.
+The average rate of core inflation between July 2012 and December 2015 in the city of Buenos Aires was 31% (with a median of 28%).3 The official exchange rate crawled at a median rate of 17% (annualized median monthly rate of devaluation).
+Between November 2013 and March 2014, a succession of jumps in the exchange rate resulted in a cumulative increase of 32% in the exchange rate.
 Core CPI prices in those months rose by 15%.

-On December 15^{th} , 2015 exchange rate controls were removed and the exchange rate started to float with limited central bank intervention.
-The unification of the foreign exchange market entailed a depreciation of the peso of over 50% between December 2015 and February 2016 (see table 1 and figure 1).
-In March 2016 the central bank adopted an interest rate peg as its policy instrument in the context of an incipient inflation targeting regime which was formally adopted in September.
+On December 15th, 2015, exchange-rate controls were removed and the exchange rate started to float with limited central bank intervention.
+The unification of the foreign-exchange market entailed a depreciation of the peso of over 50% between December 2015 and February 2016.4 In March 2016 the Central Bank adopted an interest rate peg as its policy instrument in the context of an incipient inflationtargeting regime, which was formally adopted in September.
 The national inflation targets were 12-17% for 2017, $10\% \pm 2\%$ for 2018, and $5\% \pm 1.5\%$ for 2019.
 The actual core inflation rates in the city of Buenos Aires were 35% in 2016, 24% in 2017, and 43% in 2018.
-Wages increased 34% in 2016, 24% in 2017, and 21% in the first nine months of 2018 (prices increased by 30% in this period).3
+Wages increased by 34% in 2016, 24% in 2017, and 21% in the first nine months of 2018 (prices increased by 30% in this period).5